Scrum Alliance® Certified Scrum Trainer® (CST®) Application

 for Certified Scrum Trainer professionals and are approved pursuant to the Process for Initial Certification of Certified Scrum Trainer® Professionals

 CSTs must demonstrate an ability to convey their expertise through approved CSM and CSPO courses.
-Specifically, the CSM and CSPO courses taught by CSTs must address all of the learning objectives set forth in the corresponding documentation provided by Scrum Alliance in the Certified ScrumMaster® (CSM) Content Outline and Learning Objectives
+Specifically, the CSM and CSPO courses taught by CSTs must address all of the learning objectives set forth in the corresponding documentation provided by Scrum Alliance in the Certified ScrumMaster® (CSM) Learning Objectives

 CST Applicants are required to cover all CSM Course Learning Objectives.
 Course content is screened by Scrum Alliance during the application process in order to verify that the material is consistent with those learning objectives and Scrum and Agile principles.